What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

-where $g(x,y)$ is a {\em kernel} which may have a specified support, that has to be selected.
-For example we could define $g(x,y)=h(x)h^\ast(y)$ with $h(x)$ a multi-dimensional data taper ~\citep{hanssen1997multidimensional}, or we could make a non-separable choice of $g(x,y)=h(\|x-y\|)$.
-Depending on the choice of $g(x,y)$ the quantity $I_g(w)$ may satisfy a number of desirable characteristics.
-For example positivity, asymptotic unbiasedness as an estimator, and computational efficiency.
+where $g(x,y)$ is a {\em kernel} which may have a specified support, that has to be selected, and $G(\freq,\freq)=\sum_x \sum_y g(x,y)e^{-2\pi i\freq\cdot \left(x-y\right)}$.
+This estimator suffers from not being positive by design.
+For example we could define $g(x,y)=h(x)h^\ast(y)$ with $h(x)$ a multi-dimensional data taper ~\cite{hanssen1997multidimensional}, or we could make a non-separable choice of $g(x,y)=h(\|x-y\|)$.
+Depending on the choice of $g(x,y)$ the quantity $I_g(\freq)$ may satisfy a number of desirable characteristics such as positivity, asymptotic unbiasedness and computational efficiency.

-The quantity $\widetilde{I}_h(w)$ will be referred to as the ``debiased periodogram'', (and the subscript unity will be removed) and is preferable to use to the normal periodogram as it removes a number of unpalatable effects.